 When you’re first dating, you may well not spend every waking moment with your new romantic interest.
 It’s possible that you only see this person a couple of times a week, leaving several days between each hangout.
 If that’s the case, but the person checks in with you in the meantime, Mendez says that's a green flag.

-It shows that “they still value you as a human being, even when they're not with you,” Mendez adds.
+It shows that “they still value you as a human being, even when they're not with you,” adds Mendez.
 In practice, this could be as simple as sending a text message to let you know that they’re thinking about you.
+It also is nice to know that this person has a fulfilling life of their own outside of their romantic partnership.

 6. They include you in long-term plans

 No one is suggesting that you should book a trip six months in advance with someone you just met (but, also, if that’s your thing, do you!).
-The point here is that this person sees you in a future that goes beyond the end of your initial dates.
+The point here is that this person sees you in a future that goes beyond the end of your initial dates, which shows they are imagining a longer-term commitment to you and this partnership.
 Moreover, long-term doesn’t have to be months ahead of time—even asking for a second date would fall into the “green flags in a relationship” category, because it shows that this person is interested in getting to know you.

 7. They aren't solely focused on your physical relationship